JuliaQuant/MarketTechnicals.jl/README.md

 ## Important near-term goals

-Since TA functions can be implemented in different ways, a github web page is planned to document how the implementations in `Oil` are handled.
+Since TA functions can be implemented in different ways, a github web page is planned to document how the implementations in `TechnicalAnalysis` are handled.
 This will include references and credits as appropriate.